 The leap is the best view located just a mile outside of town on Lover’s Leap Road.

-If you’re into history, the Leechburg Museum is the place to go.
-With countless artifacts of Leechburg’s past, it’s a must SEE when visiting Leechburg.
+The Leechburg Museum is the place to go if you’re into history.
+With countless artifacts of Leechburg’s past, it is a must-see when visiting Leechburg.

-There are 2 floors to explore that are packed with things to see.
-Numerous copies of Leechburg’s former paper, The Leechburg Advance is housed within.
-You can also find a copy of every yearbook published by the high school back to the 1920’s.
+There are two floors to explore that are packed with things to see.
+Numerous copies of Leechburg’s former paper, The Leechburg Advance, are housed within.
+You can also find a copy of every yearbook published by the high school back in the 1920s.
 If you or someone you know graduated from the area, you can look up their photos from their high school days.

 You can get great views of the bridge from the island in the middle of the Kiskiminetas River during dry periods of Summer.
 You can also travel under the bridge where River Avenue connects to the Riverfront Park.

-First erected in 1862, the original bridge was swept away by a floor only 13 years later.
-A second bridge was built in 1876 that was destroyed as well.
-The third bridge was built in 1889, and raised above the flood level in 1907.
-The final bridge was built in 1935, but not due to a destroyed bridge this time around.
+First erected in 1862, the original bridge was swept away by a flood only 13 years later.
+A second bridge was built in 1876, but it was also destroyed.
+The third bridge was built in 1889 and raised above the flood level in 1907.
+The final bridge was built in 1935, but not due to a destroyed bridge this time.

-In 1984, the bridge was rehabilitated.
-It is 669 feet long and 43 feet wide.
-It carries 3 lanes of traffic across the river.
+The bridge was rehabilitated in 1984.
+It is 669 feet long and 43 feet wide and carries three lanes of traffic across the river.

-Leechburg High School as been around in its current form since 1922.
-The elementary school joined the complex in the 1990’s to house all of Leechburg’s students.
+Leechburg High School has been around in its current form since 1922.
+The elementary school joined the complex in the 1990s to house all of Leechburg’s students.

-The building also features a sky walk over to the neighboring Baker Building where the cafeteria and the school administration is housed.
+The building also features a skywalk to the neighboring Baker Building where the cafeteria and the school administration are housed.

 The Leechburg Cemetery has a long history here in Leechburg.
 The cemetery used to be located near the corner of 2nd Street and Center Avenue up to Siberian Avenue.
 In fact, that section of 2nd street did not exist until after cemetery was moved.